jasonkuhrt/graffle/README.md

 #### Do I need to wrap my GraphQL documents inside the `gql` template exported by `graphql-request`?

-No. It is there for convenience so that you can get the tooling support like prettier formatting and IDE syntax highlighting.
+No. It is there for convenience so that you can get the tooling support like automatic formatting and syntax highlighting.
 You can use `gql` from `graphql-tag` if you need it for some reason too.

 #### What sets `graphql-request` apart from other clients like Apollo, Relay, etc.?